-Surgery is usually the first stage of breast cancer treatment.
+Surgery is usually the first stage of early breast cancer treatment.
 The aim of surgery is to remove the cancer cells from the breast.
 The cancer (tumour) is then sent to a pathologist who will develop a pathology report.
 This will help your medical team to decide the best treatment options for you.
 For more information about this, visit the pathology page of this website.

 The two main types of breast cancer surgery are: